 - Posterior Reversible Encephalopathy Syndrome (PRES).
 PRES is a condition that can happen while taking VOTRIENT that may cause death

 - Symptoms may include headaches, seizures, lack of energy, confusion, high blood pressure (BP), loss of speech, blindness or changes in vision, and problems thinking

-- High blood pressure.
-High blood pressure can happen with VOTRIENT, including a sudden and severe rise in blood pressure, which may be life-threatening.
+- High BP.
+High BP can happen with VOTRIENT, including a sudden and severe rise in BP, which may be life-threatening.
 These BP increases usually happen in the first several months of treatment.
-Your blood pressure should be well controlled before you start taking VOTRIENT.
-Your health care provider should begin checking your blood pressure within 1 week of you starting VOTRIENT and often during treatment to make sure that your blood pressure is well controlled
+Your BP should be well controlled before you start taking VOTRIENT.
+Your health care provider should begin checking your BP within 1 week of you starting VOTRIENT and often during treatment to make sure that your BP is well controlled

 - Have someone call your health care provider or get medical help right away for you, if you have symptoms of a severe increase in blood pressure, including severe chest pain, severe headache, blurred vision, confusion, nausea and vomiting, severe anxiety, shortness of breath, or seizures, or you pass out (become unconscious)